ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 > *[Ned] Suggest we use Environment-Properties Tuple (EPT) since the use of claim here is more focused than what is possible given the definition above.*

 reference state:
 : Claims that describe various alternative states of a Target Environment.
 Reference Values Claims typically describe various possible states due to versioning, manufactruing practices, or supplier configuration options.
-See also {{Section 2 of -rats-endorsements}}.
+See also ({{Section 2 of -rats-endorsements}}).

 actual state:
 : Claims that describe a Target Environment instance at a given point in time.
 Endorsed Values and Evidence typically are Claims about actual state.
 An Attester may be composed of multiple components, where each component may represent a scope of appraisal.
-See also {{Section 2 of -rats-endorsements}}.
+See also ({{Section 2 of -rats-endorsements}}).

 Authority:
 : The entity asserting that a claim is true.